dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 ## One Way Data Binding

 If you have been using AngularJS long enough, you will be accustomed to the two-data way binding it provides.
-However, in AngularJS 1.5+, there is a new one-way data binding that we can explore and also improve the performance of our AngularJS applications.
+However, in AngularJS 1.5+, there is a new one-way data binding that we can explore and also use to improve the performance of our AngularJS applications.

 A new syntax expression for the one-way data binding is the use of `<` notation.
 For two-way data bindings, the `=` notation is used instead.